corrode/corrode.github.io/content/migration-guides/python-to-rust/index.md

   },
   {
     type: "multipleChoice",
-    question: "What kind of support would you need?",
+    question: "What kind of support is most important for your team?",
     id: "supportNeeded",
     direction: "column",
     options: [